 Crime statistics and public-safety context

-Flint has consistently ranked among the highest violent crime rate cities in Michigan and in the country.
-Violent crime rates per 100,000 in Flint are several multiples of the Michigan state average.
-The city's concentrated poverty, population decline, and legacy of economic dislocation all contribute to elevated crime levels.
-Source: Michigan State Police, Crime in Michigan 2022.
+Flint has consistently ranked among the highest violent crime rate cities in Michigan and in the United States for more than a decade.
+Violent crime rates in Flint are several multiples of the Michigan state average despite — or in part because of — the population decline that concentrates poverty and reduces institutional resources.
+The city's concentrated poverty, infrastructure deterioration, and legacy of economic dislocation all contribute.
+Michigan State Police crime statistics for 2023 showed Genesee County's aggregate crime rate above the statewide average, driven overwhelmingly by Flint city data.
+Source: Michigan State Police, Crime in Michigan 2023.
+Grand Blanc and the county's eastern communities report substantially lower rates.

 Major cities in Genesee County